Cross-receptive Focused Inference Network for Lightweight Image Super-Resolution: Related Work

-Due to the powerful learning ability of CNN, more and more CNN-based potent SISR methods have been proposed.
-However, most of the methods are limited in real-world applications by their huge computational cost.
-To handle this issue, some lightweight and efficient SISR methods have been presented~\cite{lahiri2020lightweight,gao2022lightweight,lan2020madnet,zhang2020accurate,wang2021exploring,zhang2021pffn,park2021dynamic,zhu2021lightweight}.
-For example, IDN~\cite{hui2018fast} used an information distillation network to selectively fuse features, and then IMDN~\cite{hui2019lightweight} improved it to build a lighter model.
-RFDN~\cite{liu2020residual} combines channel splitting and residual structure to achieve better performance.
-IMRN~\cite{jiang2021learning} adopted the strategy of model pruning to alleviate the model size without significantly degrading the performance.
-FDIWN~\cite{gao2021feature} improved the model performance by making full use of the intermediate layer features.
-However, most of these methods do not consider the influence of redundant features on model learning.
-Meanwhile, these CNN-based methods cannot observe images through global feature interaction.
-In this paper, we aim to explore a more efficient lightweight model that can focus on potentially practical information.
+Due to the powerful learning ability of neural networks, more and more effective SISR methods based on neural networks are proposed~\cite{jiang2020hierarchical,he2021towards,tang2021bridgenet,wu2022bridging,li2022learning}.
+However, most of the methods are limited to real-world applications due to their huge computational cost.
+To handle this issue, some lightweight and efficient SISR methods based on model architecture have been presented.
+For example, IDN~\cite{hui2018fast} used an information distillation network to selectively fuse features, and then IMDN~\cite{hui2019lightweight} improved it to build a lighter and faster model.
+RFDN~\cite{liu2020residual} combined channel splitting and residual structure to achieve better performance.
+LatticeNet~\cite{luo2020latticenet} enhanced the representation of the model with designed lattice blocks.
+PFFN~\cite{zhang2021pffn} made full use of the feature map for each layer by the proposed pixel attention.
+FDIWN~\cite{gao2022feature} improved the model performance by fully using the intermediate layer features.
+LatticeNet-CL~\cite{luo2022lattice} further enhanced LatticeNet by using contrast loss as a regularization constraint.
+In addition, some recent Transformer-based approaches have made promising progress in SISR tasks.
+SwinIR~\cite{liang2021swinir} performed global attention operations separately on the divided windows and achieved performance beyond the CNN model.
+ESRT~\cite{lu2021efficient} and LBNet~\cite{gao2022lightweight} performed feature splitting by efficient multi-headed attention, significantly reducing the training memory of the Transformer.
+However, existing lightweight methods often neglect the importance of contextual information, which may be useful for image reconstruction.